Illicit cigarette trade: Drivers of illicit trade

-Links to organized crime
+Links to organized crime and clandestine financiering

 Numerous reports, have forged links between the illegal tobacco trade and organised crime groups, who are attracted by high consumer demand, high potential profits, and relatively low potential penalties.
 In Malaysia, first time offence results in up to RM100,000 fine and a 3-year sentence; with a RM200,000 fine and 6-year jail sentence for subsequent offences.
 Organised crime syndicates garner wide reach through diverse distribution channels in the form of small retailers and street vendors.
 While retailers may be charged in court if found to be in possession of cigarettes, it has been widely assumed that crime syndicates pay these fines in order to maintain cooperation with retailers, and sustain their distribution network.
 Beyond these traditional distribution channels, the resale of tobacco products on the Internet is being actively developed—enabling greater reach, more discretion, and lesser chances of being caught.
 In 2012, French police disrupted this trend through deleting domain names of online trading sites selling tobacco products.

-since the 1980s.
 The WCO Illicit Trade Report 2012 highlights the illicit tobacco trade represents a good opportunity for organized crime groups and/or terrorists to generate large sums of criminal profits.
 Billingslea wrote, terrorist groups work with organized crime groups as well as International drug trafficking organisations due to their "established trafficking routes and business contacts for the transfer of commodity for profit", He adds, known and suspected Hezbollah and Hamas members have established front companies and legitimate businesses in the cigarette trade in Central and South America.
 The IRA (Irish Republican Army) was one of the first groups to begin using cigarettes to fund their activities.
 Police estimate that the IRA made $100million in the past 5 years from trafficking illicit cigarettes.
 In the Middle East, the Kurdish Workers Party (PKK) has known involvement in the trafficking of contraband cigarettes and tax stamps.
 The EU Commission report that the PKK has been smuggling American cigarettes into Iraq, which were then controlled by Saddam Hussein's son.
 The combined efforts from cigarette and oil smuggling was reported to have made Saddam Hussein as much as $2.7billion annually after 1991.